Unidata/awips2/docs/install/install-cave.md

 ### Method 1: Direct Windows Install

-This method has been simplified to include python packaged with CAVE so no other software installation is necessary.
-The CAVE shortcut on the Desktop is a `.bat` file that updates your env variables only when CAVE is launched, so it will not mess with any other python applications or environments.
+This method has been simplified to include python  and java packaged with CAVE so no other software installation is necessary.
+CAVE no longer needs manual changes to any environment variables in order to run.

-#### System Requirements

-- Running Windows OS

 #### Download and Installation Instructions